jon4god/qa-plugin/readme.txt

 This Plugin allows you to include a simple Textbox through which your site visitors can ask you short questions.<br>
 You can answer them through the backend.<br>
+This plugin is not a dependent version of the plugin <a href="https://wordpress.org/plugins/askme/" target="_blank">Ask Me</a>.<br>
 <br>
-See it in action at: (http://kecu.ru/vopros-otvet/)
+See it in action at: (http://wp.starcoms.ru/qa-plugin/)

 == Installation ==

 Download plugin through the wordpress included plugin downloader.<br>
 Activate plugin in plugin tab.<br>
+Set settings plugin in Setting menu Wordpress.<br>
 <br>
 Place the [qa] shortcode in one of your posts.